bazarkua/Code-Signal-Solutions/README.md

 Code Signal Solutions

-Hello This Repo has soultions for Code Signal Arcade Mode.
+Hello This Repo has solutions for Code Signal Arcade Mode.

 I will update it while solving more problems.